 (2018) Several years ago, at the dawn of creakybottombracket.com, Mike (yes that Mike) and I considered – and executed – one of the greatest rides ever.
 We rode east to west around vast amounts of the Catskill Mountain preserve in upstate New York in one day.
-It totaled to about 140 miles.
-He and I struggle to consider going back and riding the route again because a second effort could devalue the first.
+It totaled about 140 miles.
+He and I struggled to consider going back and ride the route again because a second effort would devalue the first.

 Around that vast Catskills circle we noticed a perplexing issue while planning the route.
 There were no bike shops to be had.
 We knew what we were getting into.
 Should we have an issue, we were going to have to figure it out.
 I even snuck a glance at the farthest point from the car just to prepare to cringe when we crossed the ride’s threshold.
 We were lucky to have absolutely no issues for all eight hours of continuous riding.

 If something did happen, though, we were geared up.
 Known as two riders who are regularly free and clear of any saddlebags or packs, we prioritized salvation by attaching supplies under our perches.
 I was loaned a Ballistic Nylon SpeedSleev and loaded it up with emergency repair items.
 I also filled my cycling wallet with repair items.
 Looking back I’d like to think we were prepared for anything that could have come our way.
 If a chain broke, I think we could have accomplished a repair.
 If a derailleur died, we could have finished the route with one perfectly fine gear.

 So when a SpeedSleev showed up, I was immediately taken back to that ride that encompassed pure freedom from the hustle of developed areas.
 SpeedSleev has been a proud sponsor of the Hell of Hunterdon for many years, and for 2018 they have signed on for every Kermesse Sport event.
 From the Sourland Semi Classic to Oktoberfest, each participant has a chance to score a SpeedSleev.
 What’s nice about Speedsleev is they fit perfectly in line with the crowd that shuns those gigantic under-the-saddle bags.